Purdue-CS193/homework-0-nsachdeva2/index.md

-# Nandini's First CS193 Homework
+# Nandini Sachdeva's First CS193 Homework

 - I meet people from the same majors in a smaller-sized class
 - The instructors have gone through the class before as students